RezoxP/java-vanisher/README.md

 # Java Uninstaller Script

-A PowerShell script for automatically uninstalling Java versions from Windows systems.
+A PowerShell script for completely uninstalling Java versions from Windows systems.

 ## Features